The Crazy Rich Asians is coming. Here’s everything we know as production resumes.

-After the first film’s groundbreaking success, a sequel was almost inevitable.
-But production on the follow-up halted when the previous screenwriter, Adele Lim, quit the project citing controversial pay disparity issues in 2019.
+Following the first film’s groundbreaking success, the sequel was being made by Chiarelli and director Jon M. Chu.
+However, the production of the film halted when the previous screenwriter, Adele Lim, quit the project citing controversial pay disparity issues in 2019.

 Warner Bros. has now roped in Chinese-Australian writer Amy Wang for the project, which will be directed by Chu once again.